 1976 – 1983

 In the mid-1970s, Family Dollar decided to change its concept.
 This is how the black logo appeared, consisting only of the brand name.
-The inscription was designed in an individual font, the main difference of which was the empty spaces in those places where the horizontal bar “A” should be in contact with the left diagonal.
+The inscription was set in an individual font, the main difference of which was the empty spaces in the places where the horizontal bar “A” should contact the left diagonal.
 The next version presents the same emblem in a different color scheme.

 1982 – 1997